 NYS Democrats facing a red reality with Trump's return to power

-ALBANY — Donald Trump’s return to the White House with greater Republican power in Washington creates a new reality colored red with potential consequences for New Yorkers, analysts said.
+ALBANY — Donald Trump’s return to the White House with greater Republican power in Washington creates a new reality colored red, with potential consequences for New Yorkers, analysts said.

 Political and academic researchers and New York’s Democratic-elected officials warn that Trump’s home state, where he has been vilified, lampooned, sued and prosecuted, is a top target for his promised “retribution” against the “enemy from within.”

-Democrats fear for an erosion of rights of immigrants and marginalized groups, and reduced federal aid such as for mass transit.
+Democrats fear for an erosion of rights for immigrants and marginalized groups, and reduced federal aid such as for mass transit.
 They worry that environmental and public health regulation will be diminished and expect Trump to oppose climate change measures.

 “This is not a typical Republican administration,” said Susan Del Percio, a national political commentator who worked for Republicans and Democrats in New York.
 “They will be breaking all the rules ... a lot of voters, especially in New York, have a lot of concern about Trump being elected.”

-Republicans, however, say Trump will bring the prosperity voters want through job growth by loosening regulations on businesses and make New York safer, promises that drew GOP and independent voters to Trump.
+Republicans, however, say Trump will bring the prosperity voters want through job growth by loosening regulations on businesses and will make New York safer, promises that drew GOP and independent voters to Trump.

 Wall Street already has responded with a spike, which could benefit 401(k) retirement plans and the state public pension systems as well as wealthy business operators and companies that supported him.